 I will vote on arguments about violence in rounds i.e. racism, misgendering, etc. I think debate should be a safe space for folks.
 If I find a debater engages in violent behaviors in round, I will give you the lowest speaks Tab will let me assign.

 I find myself voting for the K more often in LD than I do in policy.
 I am not super familiar with all the lit, so I might not be the best for KvK.
 If you're about to have a KvK round in front of me, make sure to explain the interactions between both theories.
 I very much enjoy Policy v K rounds.
 I think FW is very important and so is alt solvency.
-I think kicking the alt is ok, but make sure it doesn't lose you framework -- if your role of the ballot is who solves cap the best but then you kick the alt you don't meet your framework.
+Kicking the alt is ok if you're losing it.

 1 CP is fine - 2 is too many (hint hint: i am very aff leaning on condo)

 Theory in LD is wild to me.
 I am not the best judge for silly theory tricks.
 The theory I am most willing to vote on is condo and perf con.
-Probably also utopian fiat, vague alts bad, floating piks, piks/pics bad --- if you're wondering about a specific theory arg feel free to ask me pre round.
+Second most willing is any other policy theory arg.
+If you're wondering about a specific theory arg feel free to ask me pre round.